msmasnadi/OPGEEv4/docs/source/calculation.rst

 * N\ :sub:`2`\ O
 * VOC (non-methane volatile organic compounds)

-Per-process emissions are grouped into the following categories for reporting:
+Emissions of carbon monoxide (CO), carbon dioxide (CO\ :sub:`2`), methane (CH\ :sub:`4`), volatile organic compounds (VOC), and nitrous oxide (N\ :sub:`2`\ O) from each ``Process`` are tracked in units of Mg/day, subdivided into the following categories:

-* Combustion
+* Combustion – emissions resulting from fuel combustion for energy use
-* Land-use
+* Land-use – emissions resulting from land-use changes at the Field
-* Venting
+* Venting – intentionally released gases
-* Flaring
+* Flaring – combustion of gases without energy use
-* Fugitives
+* Fugitives – unintentional release of gases, e.g., from leaking valves or pipes
 * Other

+Emissions are stored in a pandas ``DataFrame`` in the :py:class:`Emissions <opgee.emissions>` class in the file emissions.py.

 Global Warming Potentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~